smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 He charged.

 The interruption crystallized the rage into something simple again.
 Threat.
 Response.
 No confusion here.
-Just-

 The Minotaur's arm moved.

 A swipe.
 Casual.
 The way you'd brush debris off a work surface.

 The man hit the wall.
 Skull cracking.
-Blood.
-Body sliding down leaving red streaks.
+Blood and body sliding down leaving red streaks.
 Settling into stillness.
 The mouth that once shouted orders, now silent against stone.

 The death barely registered.
 The Minotaur's attention already back on the woman, on the singing that had stopped, on the-